opskeleton/opskeleton/README.md

  * Devops develop Puppet modules on master machines which results with 'It works on my (machine) master' approach.
  * Implicit/Missing dependencies, like ruby version used, operating system, gems, third party puppet module
  * Manual steps in setting up puppet modules and local sandboxes (like installing third party code).
- * Non standard layout, projects missing README and LICENSE files, no clear seperation between developed and depdendant code.
+ * Non standard layout, projects missing README and LICENSE files, no clear separation between developed and dependant code.
  * No clear development guidelines, for example extracting general modules and exporting them.